-Tupaia the Tahitian navigator on board the Endeavour spoke to iwi which encouraged one unarmed warrior (history hasn’t left a name) to swim across.
-He stopped at a rock close to Cook’s riflemen.
-Cook waded out and the 2 exchanged a hongi (nosepress greeting).
+Tupaia the Tahitian navigator on board the Endeavour spoke to iwi which encouraged one unarmed extraordinarily brave warrior (history hasn’t left a name) to swim across.
+He stopped at a rock close to Cook’s men.
+Cook waded out and the 2 exchanged a hongi (nose press greeting).

-The rock – Te Toka-a-Taiau – was formerly a tribal boundary between Ngati Porou and the local iwi (tribe) Rongowhakaata but was detonated when the port expanded in 1877.
+The rock – Te Toka-a-Taiau – was formerly a tribal boundary between Ngati Porou and the local iwi Rongowhakaata but was detonated when the port expanded in 1877.

-Young Nicks Head (Te Kuri-o-Pāoa – The Dog of Pāoa, captain of the great waka Horouta) in the background is reputed to be the expedition’s first sighting of land (some recent histories argue for Hikurangi, an inland peak further North) by Cook’s surgeon’s boy 12 year old Nicholas Young, who was given a gallon of rum for his troubles.
+Young Nicks Head/Te Kuri-o-Pāoa (the Dog of Pāoa) is in the background.
+Pāoa was the captain of the great waka Horouta, he waited there for the waka Takitimu to arrive.
+It is said to be Cook’s first sighting of land (some recent histories argue for Hikurangi, an inland peak further North) by his surgeon’s boy Nicholas Young, who was given a gallon (!) of rum for his troubles.

 There have been many attempts since the 1860s to consign the awful and imposed Poverty Bay name to history – unfair also in that the sediments laid down by the Wai-Pāoa (waters of Pāoa) River have made the flatlands highly fertile.
 Part of the difficulty has been the potential confusion with Tauranga, but it was retitled at last as Turanga-nui-a-kiwa/Poverty Bay early in 2019, maybe 30 or so more years to finish that off properly.